computer-lab/computerlab.io/source/_posts/lab-README.md

 category: Notes
 tags:
 - Procedure
-lede: "Computer Lab operating procedures, development playbook, and business tools."
+lede: "Computer Lab operating procedures, development playbook, goals, and tools."
 author: Lab
+published: true
 ---

 This README should help you start to understand the organization, goals,